🔭 Metrics Explorer Home Page

 With Metrics Explorer, you can measure that correlation scientifically and understand exactly how strong the relationship is between your ad spend and Amazon revenue.

 Knowing the relationships between your metrics can give you confidence in whatever strategic decisions you intend to make.
 For example, you may have a suspicion that your Google Ads spend is not improving your revenue, and you might want to cut that spend.
 Before doing so, you could use Metrics Explorer to evaluate the relationship between your Google Ads spend and other important metrics like transactions, revenue, or even engagement metrics like video views or email signups.
-You may discover that while your Google Ad spend doesn’t affect your revenue, cutting it would have a strong negative impact on your Google email signups, and whatever implications come with that.
+You may discover that while your Google Ad spend doesn’t affect your revenue, cutting it would have a strong negative impact on your Google email signups, or other leading indicator.

-This sort of understanding gives you vision into the potential impact of any choice you make.
+This understanding gives you insights into the potential impact of any choice you make.
 The most sophisticated users of Metrics Explorer seek to understand how any budget adjustments, media flights, and new channel tests affect other parts of their business – even on metrics that might not seem immediately obvious.
-This is where the power of Metrics Explorer truly shines.

 Remember: correlation doesn’t imply causation.
 Read more on this below.